 That’s why I made it my goal to create such a space with queer.growing.support.
-I recently graduated from my three-year training in counseling at GFK Institute in Zurich.
+I did my three-year training in counselling at GFK Institute in Zurich and pursue continuing education to work on my skills.
 I write more about my methods here.
+In addition to my practice, I work part-time in project management and consulting for a patient organization.

 Maya Wohlgemuth, *1989

-Three-year part-time training at the GFK Institute in person-centered counseling and process facilitation.
+Three-year part-time training at the GFK Institute in person-centered counselling and process facilitation.

 at ETH Zurich in “History and Philosophy of Knowledge”.